This page has been fact-checked by a Doctor of nursing practice specializing in Oncology and has experience working with mesothelioma patients.

-The type of mesothelioma most likely to affect fertility in women is peritoneal, the type of the cancer that affects the lining of the abdominal organs.
-Because women of child-bearing years may be diagnosed with peritoneal mesothelioma, and the cancer is in the same part of the body as reproductive organs, fertility is a significant concern.
-In one study, researchers found it was possible to preserve fertility in young women undergoing surgery and heated intraperitoneal chemotherapy (HIPEC) for peritoneal mesothelioma.
+Peritoneal mesothelioma is the type of mesothelioma most likely to affect fertility in women.
+This is because peritoneal mesothelioma affects the lining of the abdominal organs.
+Since this cancer occurs in the same part of the body as reproductive organs, fertility is a significant concern.

 Speak up about Fertility, Before Treatment